24. Creating a Branch

 </html>

-We now have a new branch named style with three new commits.
-The next lesson will show how to navigate and switch between branches.
+We now have a new branch named style with two new commits.
+In the next lesson, we will see how to switch between branches.